OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC193 Course Content/Introduction to Open Source License Compliance Management (LFC193).md

 ### Open Source Licenses

 Open Source licenses vary in specific terms but they all allow users to use, study, share and improve the software they receive.
-By necessity, this means that source code for the software is made available.
+By necessity, this means that [source code](https://en.wikipedia.org/wiki/Source_code) for the software is made available.
 These licenses often also have conditions related to providing a copy of the license, a copyright statement, and sometimes a written offer to make the source code available.

 To ensure continuity and clarity around Open Source software licenses there are various definitions to contextualize the field.
 A frequently used definition is the [Open Source Definition (OSD)](https://opensource.org/osd/) hosted by the Open Source Initiative (OSI).
 This lists criteria that determine whether a license qualifies as Open Source or not.
 There can be licenses that are very similar to Open Source licenses but do not meet all of these criteria.

 It is worth remembering that Open Source by definition cannot limit the field of use of the software.
-On occasion you may see some normal Open Source license text with an added "only for non-commercial" clause, rendering it a non-Open Source license.
-Licenses such as [Creative Commons Attribution-NonCommercial (CC-BY-NC)](https://creativecommons.org/licenses/by-nc/2.0/) are inherently non-commercial and therefore not Open Source.
+On occasion you may see some normal Open Source license text with an added "only for non-commercial" use clause, rendering it a non-Open Source license.
+Licenses such as [Creative Commons Attribution-NonCommercial (CC-BY-NC)](https://creativecommons.org/licenses/by-nc/2.0/) are inherently non-commercial and therefore not considered as Open Source licenses.

+Note also that there are often different versions of licenses in existence as the specific license text (and e.g. potentially conditions) has been modified and revised over time.
+It is important to know which version of license applies.
+For example the [Eclipse Public license (EPL)](https://en.wikipedia.org/wiki/Eclipse_Public_License) version 1.0 is different to the version 2.0.

 ### Proprietary License or Closed Source

-A proprietary software license is similar to an Open Source license in that they both apply to the software.
+A proprietary (sometimes referred to as closed source) software license is similar to an Open Source license in that they both apply to software.
 However, proprietary software licenses generally have more restrictions on how the licensed software can be used.
-For example, it is pretty common for proprietary software licenses to disallow sharing the software with other users, or to disallow making any derivative versions of the software.
-Proprietary licenses are usually vendor-specific and therefore there are as many proprietary licenses as there are vendors selling proprietary software.
+For example, it is common for proprietary software licenses to prohibit sharing the software with other users, and/or to prohibit making any derivative versions of the software.
+Proprietary licenses are usually vendor-specific and often product-specific, therefore there are many different proprietary licenses.

 There is nothing wrong with proprietary software licensing.
 It is simply a business decision taken by the author or authors of the software.
 However, it is important to be aware that this is a different approach to open source software licensing.